Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 And it is oxidation that will generally start to age cheese.

-Now, this isn’t actually a bad thing for hard cheeses, as many of them tend to taste better as they age.
+Now, this isn’t a bad thing for hard cheeses, as many of them tend to taste better as they age.

-But unfortunately, as soon as soft cheese, such as cottage cheese, comes into contact with oxygen, you don’t have long before it goes off.
+Unfortunately, as soon as soft cheese, such as cottage cheese, comes into contact with oxygen, you don’t have long before it goes off.

 This will help to stop the aging process while the cheese remains in its packaging.